duarte152/andy-dashboard/emails_supervisores_prontos.md

 I am writing to express interest in pursuing a Research Master's degree under your supervision at the Australian National University, with a potential start in 2027.

 My name is Thiago Rocha Duarte — a Brazilian and Portuguese national currently working as Product Specialists & Product Enablement Lead at Laudite, a HealthTech SaaS company operating in the medical imaging sector.
-Alongside my industry career, I co-founded Dream Bots, a technology automation startup, and in 2021 I was selected for the START Global Fellowship at the University of St. Gallen in Switzerland, one of Europe's leading entrepreneurship programs.
+Alongside my industry career, I co-founded Dream Bots, a technology automation startup, and in 2021 I participated in the START Global Fellowship program at the University of St. Gallen in Switzerland — a remote program focused on scaling startups and impactful entrepreneurship.

 Your framework on digital social innovation — particularly the question of how ICT-based platforms and digital ventures create social value in complex institutional settings — connects directly to my experience and questions.
 In my four years at Laudite, I have observed how a SaaS platform changes not just clinical workflows, but the relationships between healthcare providers, patients, and institutions.
 And in Dream Bots, I saw how the logic of automation platforms interacts with the economic and social incentives of the organisations they serve.
 I am drawn to your work because it gives academic language and rigour to patterns I have observed empirically but lack the theoretical tools to fully explain.

-I am interested in researching how digital health platforms create and distribute value across stakeholder ecosystems — and what governance and business model structures enable platforms to generate both commercial viability and social impact in healthcare.
-I believe this sits naturally within the digital social innovation and platform economy frameworks you have been developing.
+I have been thinking around questions of how digital health platforms create and distribute value across stakeholder ecosystems — and what enables them to generate both commercial viability and social impact.
+I would be grateful to be guided by your expertise on where these questions intersect most productively with your current research.

 I hold a Bachelor's in Social Communication from PUC-Rio (Brazil) with a Minor in Entrepreneurship, and served as a Second Lieutenant in the Brazilian Army before entering the technology sector.
 I hold both Brazilian and Portuguese citizenship.